aequitas-aod/aequitas-home/docs/source/usecase-hc2-ecg.rst

 Goal
 ----

-To build a bias-aware algorithm for the classification of ECG traces as normal or symptomatic.
+To build a bias-aware algorithm for monitoring of ECG traces as normal or symptomatic.

 .. _hc2-method:

 Method
 ------

-We will first investigate methods that are suited to generate synthetic ECG data with or without deliberately introduced bias.
-Once the ECG synthetic data, with one or more deliberately introduced (additional) biases is available, the data will be used to determine whether a Philips proprietary solution is sensitive to bias.
-This solution evaluates ECG traces to classify, beat by beat, whether the beats are normal or affected by disease.
-Due to bias in the original training data these evaluations can be biased as well.
-To this end, PRE will use the Aequitas experimentation platform on premises to validate this use case.
+To be completed.

 .. rubric:: References